 Let’s stop all this talk of two-speed Europe, of fast lanes and slow lanes, of countries missing trains and buses, and consign the whole weary caravan of metaphors to a permanent siding.

-Reaching his peroration the Prime Minister used a classic set of word pairs to consolidate his position:
+So, when he reached his peroration the Prime Minister used a classic set of word pairs to consolidate his position:

 Because with courage and conviction I believe we can deliver a more flexible, adaptable and open European Union in which the interests and ambitions of all its members can be met.